wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

   be used, full stop.
 Instead, mod authors must provide FaceGen data and pack it with their mod.
 - Overwrites many (YUP)TTW fixes for NPCs, meaning it would need extensive patching with xEdit.
   We recommend [Two Wastelands Redesigned](https://www.nexusmods.com/newvegas/mods/73667) instead, which covers all NPCs in both the Capital Wasteland and the Mojave Wasteland.
+Note that this mod will require patching to work correctly with the other mods in the WSG though.

 ### Handheld Pip-Boys, such as the 2500